trumpetx/ChatLootBidder/README.md

 * Looting a boss twice will load the items to the stage twice if a session was not started.

 # Changelog
+* 1.6.0
+  * Changed MSOS mode to be the default after a fresh install
+  * Added Soft Reserve functionality to MSOS mode
+    * As the loot master, type `/loot sr load` to get started.
+You can use defined SR raid names to persist entries from week to week (Ex/ `/loot sr load BWL`).
+Valid `sr` subcommands are: `load, unload, delete, show, lock, unlock, instructions`
+    * When loaded, a Soft Reserve list can accept bids from raiders with: `/w Masterlooter sr [item-link]`.
+A precise name in place of a link will work, but there is no validation.
+Misspellings will not match future loot drops.
+    * When a loot session is started, items that are SR'd will be removed from the MSOS bidding list.
+SR bidders will be notified via whisper.
+    * When the loot session ends, SR items will be announced and/or rolled off.
 * 1.5.2
   * Added the "Mode" (MSOS or DKP) to the Stage GUI frame for the Master Looter's reference
 * 1.5.1